DimitrivC/Final_Project/README.md

 There's an info button showing brief descriptions of each of the buttons to ensure that the user knows how to use the app.
 There's a log out buttom to log out.
 The user will return to Login.

 There's also a button to show the saved charities of others, "Show charities."
 You can share your charities, with numerical values and probabilities assigned to outcomes with other users.
 You will see this via a fragment.

-You can combine this
+If the user presses the button "Calculate!":

+### Calculate
+@@ Picture
-If the user presses the button "Calculate!" it will be calculated for each charity what the expected value is.
+For each charity it's calculated what the the expected value is.
 The probability of each outcome is multiplied with the numerical value assigned to that particular outcome, and all this is added together.
 Rationally speaking, the user should choose the charity with the highest expected utility.
 She can click a button to be forwarded to that website.

 ### Add saved charity